MatthiasValvekens/pyHanko/docs/readme.md

-# certvalidator Documentation
+# pyhanko_certvalidator Documentation

-*certvalidator* is a Python library for validating X.509 certificates and paths.
+*pyhanko_certvalidator* is a Python library for validating X.509 certificates and paths.

 The documentation consists of the following topics: